format_list_bulleted Topic Overview

 Lab and Life Sciences Materials

-Several vendors in SmartMart Catalog Suppliers provide lab and life sciences items used in Stanford research.
-These range from laboratory consumables like gloves or pipette tips to biological products like antibodies and custom DNA oligos.
-Through SmartMart, users may search across catalog suppliers or, if items needed are not found or require customization, a punch-out to a supplier is available.
+Several vendors in SmartMart Catalog Suppliers provide lab and life Sciences reusable and disposable options items used in Stanford research.
+These range from laboratory consumables like gloves or pipette tips to biological products like antibodies and custom DNA Oligos.
+Through SmartMart, users may search across Catalog Suppliers or, if items needed are not found or require customization, a punch-out to a supplier is available.
+SmartMart Catalog Suppliers includes hosted catalogs and a punch-out to the supplier website to customize an item or shop for other supplies.

 Radioactive